gofed/gofed/MANUAL.md

 or changing one import path.
 Due to recent changes of import paths and movement of some repositories, back-compatibility issue comes to the game.
-To keep golang ecosystem in a good shape, automatic scans for broken import paths and back-compatibility needs to be periodically.
+To keep golang ecosystem in a good shape, automatic scans for broken import paths and back-compatibility needs to be periodically run.

 In order to find which import paths are currently used, there are two cases we should consider:
-1. import paths used in non-patched tarballs
+* import paths used in non-patched tarballs
-2. import paths used in patched tarballs
+* import paths used in patched tarballs

-In the first case, we get import paths delivered by upstream projects.
+In the first case we get import paths delivered by upstream projects.
-In the seconds case, we get import paths provided by the ecosystem.
+In the seconds case we get import paths provided by the ecosystem.
 Both of these cases will give us a better picture of what can be provided and what is provided.

 Secondly, import paths can be divided into two types:
-1. import paths packages use, i.e. imports
+* import paths packages use, i.e. imports
-2. import paths packages provides, i.e. path to all golang files in a given file hiearchy
+* import paths packages provides, i.e. path to all golang files in a given file hiearchy

 One of many problems to deal with is a back-compatibility.
 Once from time to time some golang projects change their import path prefix,